Kool FM (Malaysia): 2021–2023: Rebrand as Buletin FM

-On 2 August 2021, Kool FM was renamed as Buletin FM and rebranded as the most focused and credible news radio station, with Ally and Hawa (from Malaysia Hari Ini and Buletin Utama TV3 respectively) as the new announcers.
-Buletin FM will complement TV3's news and current affairs programming and compete with Bernama Radio.
+On 2 August 2021, Kool FM was rebranded as Buletin FM, a news station with Ally and Hawa (from Malaysia Hari Ini and Buletin Utama TV3 respectively) as the new announcers, to compete with Bernama Radio.
 The live audio simulcast of Buletin Utama from TV3 began on air from 2 August 2021 to 31 May 2022 every weekday.

 On 29 November 2021, Buletin FM broadcasts in Kuala Terengganu, Terengganu and Kota Bharu, Kelantan were discontinued.
 It was replaced by Molek FM on 9 January 2022.

 On 14 March 2022, Buletin FM changed its tagline again from "Info Terkini & Muzik Sepanjang Zaman" to "Isu Semasa dan Info Terkini".

 From 28 March 2022, Buletin FM no longer broadcast temporarily through the MYTV platform.

 2023−2025: Rebrand as Kool 101

 According to the GfK Radio Audience Measurement Wave 1 2023, Buletin FM recorded 133,000 weekly listeners, the lowest number of weekly listeners recorded on any Media Prima owned stations (compared to the previous Kool FM branding which recorded 701,000 weekly listeners in late 2020).
 Because such a large number of weekly listeners were lost and its previous role as an all-news radio didn't work well, Buletin FM ceased using the brand on 17 June 2023.

 The station was later rebranded as Kool 101 on 3 July 2023.
 The name "Kool 101" was chosen as it is more relevant to the current situation where most listeners are familiar with the original Kool FM name.
 The number "101" on the station name refers to giving basic knowledge of the topic, as well as being the frequency used for the Klang Valley, dating back to the early broadcast as Ultra FM.
 The music playlist has changed to play more Malaysian adult contemporary based music from the 90s to now.
 Indonesian and English songs were occasionally played with Malay rock jiwang music rarely featured on Kool 101.
 Kool 101 was the first Media Prima radio station to remove the "FM" suffix from its brand name.

 In December 2023, TV9 temporarily stopped simulcasting Kool 101 due to low listenership.
-It was replaced by Hot FM simulcast from Tuesday - Saturday 3:30am – 4:30 am and Monday 3:40am – 4:40am but brought back simulcast on same TV channel in January 2024 from the same timetable.
+It was replaced by Hot FM simulcast from Tuesday - Saturday 3:30am – 4:30 am and Monday 3:40am – 4:40am but brought back the simulcast on the same TV channel in January 2024 using the same timetable.

 Kool 101 began broadcasting from its new studios in Balai Berita, Bangsar on 6 January 2025.